PyChina/weekly/content/Issue/issue-370.md

 - [分析 Stack Overflow 调查](https://pycoders.com/link/1707/web)
     + MOSHE ZADKA

-Some hands-on data analysis of the raw results from Stack Overflow’s recent developer survey.
+Some hands-on data analysis of the raw results from Stack Overflow's recent developer survey.

 - [如何在 Python 中迭代字典](https://pycoders.com/link/1704/web)
     + REAL PYTHON

 Take a deep dive into how to iterate through a dictionary in Python.
-Dictionaries are a fundamental data structure, and you’ll be able to solve a wide variety of programming problems by iterating through them.
+Dictionaries are a fundamental data structure, and you'll be able to solve a wide variety of programming problems by iterating through them.

 (`是也乎:`